greenelab/czi-seed-rfa/manuscript.md

 ## Abstract {.page_break_before}

 **Instructions**: Describe your collaborative project, highlighting key achievements of the project; limited to 250 words.

+The HCA provides a reference atlas to human cell types, states, and the biological processes in which they engage.
+The utility of the reference therefore requires that one can easily compare references to each other, or a new sample to the compendium of reference samples.
+Low-dimensional representations, because they compress the space, provide the building blocks for search approaches that can be practically applied across very large datasets such as the HCA.
+Our seed network proposes to compress HCA data into fewer dimensions that preserve the important attributes of the original high dimensional data and yield interpretable, searchable features.
+We hypothesize that building an ensemble of low dimensional representations across latent space methods will provide a reduced dimensional space that captures biological sources of variability and is robust to measurement noise.
+We will identify techniques that learn interpretable, biologically-aligned representations, improve techniques for fast and accurate quantification, and implement these base enabling technologies and methods for search, analysis, and latent space transformations as freely available, open source software tools.
+By using and extending our base enabling technologies, we will provide three principle tools and resources for the HCA.
+These include 1) software to enable fast and accurate search and annotation using low-dimensional representations of cellular features, 2) a versioned and annotated catalog of latent spaces corresponding to signatures of cell types, states, and biological attributes across the the HCA, and
+3) short course and educational materials that will increase the use and impact of low-dimensional representations and the HCA in general.

 ## Five Key References